leechenwei/leechenwei/README.md

 **I'm Lee Chen Wei, aka Luis** <br><br>
-**I'm the second year Computer Science majoring in Artificial Intelligence student from University of Malaya,Malaysia,** <br>
+**I'm the Final Year Computer Science majoring in Artificial Intelligence student from University of Malaya,Malaysia,** <br>
 **Currently holding a Diploma in IT Certification and pursuring degree**

 Non-stop Learning ~ 💪💪